Your Questions & Answers

 How will MCT be represented on the Greenock Morton Board?

 MCT will always have a controlling majority on the Greenock Morton board.
+The MCT representatives on the club board are Graham McLennan, Gordon Ritchie, Stewart Farmer and Graham Barr.

 If a lottery winner wants to buy the club, what happens?